Iwo Jima Memorial

 Hello Saturday Long Runners!

-The Route: This week we'll be avoiding downtown and any bridges with a classic Bluemont L Loop (strava, gps, pdf).
+The Route: This week we'll be avoiding downtown and any bridges with a classic Bluemont L Loop ( strava, gps, pdf).
 We'll start by heading up to Ballston via Wilson Boulevard then heading down the Bluemont Trail to the W&OD.
-From here we'll head west until making a right onto the Custis trail, which we'll follow down to the Mount Vernon Trail, under the Memorial Bridge, and back to the park via the 110 Trail.
-There are some lovely trees blooming along the way that are sure to be a treat!
+From here we'll head west until making a right onto the Custis trail, which we'll follow down to the Mount Vernon Trail, under the Memorial Bridge, and back to the park via the 110 Trail, making a bubble letter L if you squint your head the right way.

 Need a Bathroom?
-The ones along the W&OD should be opening momentarily (if anyone knows the date off the top of their head let me know!
+The ones along the W&OD should be closing momentarily (if anyone knows the date off the top of their head let me know!
 Usually it's mid-November to mid-March).
-Otherwise there are plenty of Starbucks along Wilson that I've used many times in a pinch.
+Sometimes you can get lucky with a portopotty, but otherwise there are plenty of Starbucks along Wilson that I've used many times in a pinch.

 Happy Running!